openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 ## Media Files Available for Samples

-To run the sample applications, use images and videos from [the media files collection.](https://storage.openvinotoolkit.org/data/test_data)
+To run the sample applications, use images and videos available online in the [test data storage](https://storage.openvinotoolkit.org/data/test_data).

 ## Samples that Support Pre-Trained Models